jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-oliver-huntemann-on-the-countermovement-taking-over.md

 **RR: Oliver - we're looking forward to your set in [Sydney](https://www.ravereviewz.net/Events-Location/Sydney).
 What memories do you have of the city from your last trip?
 And how would you say it compares to your hometown of Hamburg?**

 Oliver: Thanks, I’m happy to be coming back!
-The last time I was there was for a heavy club tour, which was outstanding - but I was also able stay a few days and actually enjoy the scenery and great vibe of Sydney, which is really rare whilst being on tour.
+The last time I was there was for a heavy club tour, which was outstanding - but I was also able to stay a few days and actually enjoy the scenery and great vibe of Sydney, which is really rare whilst being on tour.

 It’s hard to compare Hamburg with Sydney, especially with Hamburg having a lot of rainy days.
 But there are a few similarities with both cities being built around harbours, which gives them both very, very nice scenery... even the cruise ships are the same.
 Sydney is almost like home, just without rain haha.
 <br><br>